lisaong/stackup-workshops/pi-rl/sph/README.md

 - (X[t+1], R[t+1]) is a function of (X[t], A[t], D[t+1])

 ### Results
-Results from M=50, D=poisson(lamba=25), 1000 episodes, 50 timesteps per episode
+Here's a plot of the reward history, using M=50, D ~ Poisson(lamba=25), 1000 episodes, and 50 timesteps per episode.

+Here, the reward represents the revenue.

 ![results](inventory_M50_Dlambda25_1000ep_50steps.png)

-Notice how the initial revenue fluctuates, and finally stablises to positive value.
+The initial revenue fluctuates, and finally stablises to positive value (9 or 10) after about 500 episodes.

 ## Trading Environment